utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capture-with-proxy.md

 * Next to **Configure incoming requests**, use the dropdown menus to limit the requests and responses captured during the session:

-    * **Methods** - Only capture the selected methods.
+    * **Methods** - Limit captured requests to the selected methods.
-    * **Status codes** - Only capture the selected status codes.
+    * **Status codes** - Limit captured requests to the selected status codes.
     * **Resources** - Exclude requests with image, JS, or CSS responses.
-    * **URL** - Only capture the URLs that match the specified criteria.
+    * **URL** - Limit captured requests to the URLs that match the specified criteria.
 You can specify text that URLs must contain and can't contain, and you can use regular expressions.

+    > In responses with a `content-type` that has images, audio, or video, the content is intercepted but not captured.
+The information captured is response headers, time taken, and the status code.

 * Select **Save responses for requests** to save each request's response along with the captured request.